Optimal learning with Bernstein Online Aggregation: Preliminaries

 \section{Preliminaries}

-Similarly than in \cite{audibert:2009}, the recursive argument for supermartingales will be at the core of the proofs developed in this paper.
+As in \cite{audibert:2009}, the recursive argument for supermartingales will be at the core of the proofs developed in this paper.
 It will be used jointly with the variational form of the entropy to provide second order regret bounds.